This website uses cookies

 When we ask an agent to make a change, we describe a desired shift on the theoretical plane.
 Through natural language instructions, we aim to express the new truth of the system.

-• First, it updated the signup form
+• First, the agent updated the signup form

 • An e2e test checking the signup flow broke